 This list is unique to what you love, not what you think you should be doing.
 For example, it’s highly recommended that you should meditate every day.
 I get it.
 But for me, I’d rather spend that time journaling because I know how good it makes me feel.

 For you, it might be going for a walk, or taking an online course in typography, or reading a novel.
 In this readers case, it’s walking, reading, meditating, praying and socializing, as well as contributing to social issues.
 Awesome!

 In this exercise, it’s important to list as many activities as possible.
 You’ll have time later to filter the list down to the things you love the most.
 I suggest you only list low-involvement activities as you want to reduce any barriers to doing the action.

 Don’t get me wrong, tennis is lots of fun (we love it!), but there are too many opportunities for you to give up, for it to be a consistent daily routine.
-If on the other hand, tennis is your absolute favorite thing to do in the world, then sure, make the time for it.
+If on the other hand, tennis is your absolute favourite thing to do in the world, then sure, take the time for it.

 An example of a low-involvement activity is walking.
 All you need is some decent sneakers.
 So there are very few barriers to doing this activity.